-Mike Bird is a biblical theologian and the author or editor of more than 30 books.
+Michael F. Bird is a biblical theologian and the author or editor of more than 30 books, including a collaboration with New Testament scholar N. T. Wright.
 He is Academic Dean and Lecturer in Theology at Ridley College.

 My name is Mike, I was born in German to British parents, emigrated to Australia as an infant, became a Christian while in the Army at age 20.
 Left the Army, went to a seminary called Malyon College, then did postgraduate work at the University of Queensland on the historical Jesus.
 I’ve taught at Highland Theological College in Scotland, Brisbane School of Theology, and now at Ridley College in Melbourne, Australia.
 I’m an Anglican priest and married with four kids.
 Authored and edited around 30 books or so.
 And I really, really hate coffee.

-How did you first become interested in theology?
+How did Dr. Michael F. Bird first become interested in theology?

 Naturally as a believer I was interested in some theology, and it snowballed from there.
 I got interested in apologetics, then biblical studies, then teaching.
 I was thinking about becoming an army chaplain, but my gifts were more academic and based on writing and communication.

-What is your relationship with faith and God?
+What is Michael Bird’s relationship with faith and God?

 Well, I believe in God.
 The only reason I do what I do is because I believe in Jesus Christ.
 I’m a priest, a professor, and a servant of the church.
 I try to mediate between the academy and the church.

-How has your perception of Paul changed through the years?
+How has Michael Bird’s perception of Paul changed through the years?

 I’ve changed from thinking of Paul as a proto-Puritan to Paul as a Diaspora Jew who believed that Jesus is the Messiah and Jews and Gentiles are called to place faith in him.
 I have historical and theological interests in Paul and the challenge and fun is there is mutual interaction between those two interests.